ptrjst/flashcards/Quartermaster.md

 Now, you're getting the hang of it.

+### Almost done.

+Notice how this is a long card—it scrolls vertically.

+#### Contact Information

+Visit out website for more information about the app: [http://quartermaster.io](http://quartermaster.io)

+Of you have any questions, please feel free to email us: [help@quartermaster.io](mailto:help@quartermaster.io)

+For general feedback and feature requests: [feedback@quartermaster.io](mailto:help@quartermaster.io)

 ### Last one.

 Okay, that's really all there is to know about the app.
 Pretty straight forward.

-If you have any questions, please feel free to email us: [help@quartermaster.io](mailto:help@quartermaster.io)

-For general feedback and feature requests: [feedback@quartermaster.io](mailto:help@quartermaster.io)
+Next steps: Tap your phone's back button to return to this deck's description and once more to return to the Library.

+Tap the plus button from the Library to add new decks from the Catalog.